bolkedebruin/rdpgw/README.md

 ## Client Caveats
 The several clients that Microsoft provides come with their own caveats.
 The most important one is that the default client on Windows ``mstsc`` does not support basic authentication.
-This means you need to use either OpenID Connect or Kerberos.
+This means you need to use either OpenID Connect, Kerberos or ntlm authentication.

+In addition to that, ``mstsc``, when configuring a gateway directly in the client requires you to either:
+ * "save the credentials" for the gateway
-In addition to that, ``mstsc``, when configuring a gateway directly in the client requires you to "save the credentials" for the gateway otherwise the client will not connect at all (it won't send any packages to the gateway) and it will keep on asking for new credentials.
+ * or specify a (random) domain name in the username field (e.g. ``.\username``) when prompted for the gateway credentials,

+otherwise the client will not connect at all (it won't send any packages to the gateway) and it will keep on asking for new credentials.

 Finally, ``mstsc`` requires a valid certificate on the gateway.